niess/calzone/docs/source/installation.rst

    git clone --recursive https://github.com/niess/calzone

-To build Calzone from source, you will require the `Rust toolchain`_ and have `Geant4`_ pre-installed with C++17 and GDML enabled, but with multithreading disabled.
+To build Calzone from source, you will require the `Rust toolchain`_ and have `Geant4`_ pre-installed with C++17 enabled, but with multithreading disabled.
 Once the Geant4 environment has been set up, Calzone will be built as a Rust shared library.
 For example, on Linux, the following commands builds the Calzone package in-source (under `src/python/calzone
 <https://github.com/niess/calzone/tree/master/src/python/calzone>`_).

 .. code:: bash